 Typical reactions to a culture shock

 As a result to being exposed to work ethics that differ significantly from your own work ethics, you will most probably assume that something is wrong with your colleagues or your superiors, not with you.
+Maybe it frustrates you that your mostly-European colleagues don’t appreciate the importance of Ramadan or the Lunar New Year in your culture, for instance.

 The reason for that is that we tend to over-value our own culture.
-We think that our way of communication, decision-making or leadership is more natural, rational, civilised, polite or more effective.
+We think that our way of communication, decision-making or leadership is more natural, rational, civilized, polite or more effective.
 Because of the clash of both cultures, we under-value the new culture and disapprove of it at the same time.

 Like every other conflict, a framework (in this case Dutch work ethics) that you don’t understand or are not familiar with causes you to lose confidence in the person you are dealing with.
 And that is worth avoiding.